 Currently I am also enjoying a low histamine eating plan.
 Why?

-What I did to help me reach my 30+ each month was to set up a note page on my phone.
+What I did to help me reach my 30+ each week was to set up a note page on my phone.

 When I include another food from the list, I make a note of it.
 In addition I have a 30+ Staples list of foods to choose from.
-I can pull my phone out on grocery day and use the 30+ Staples list when I shop, making sure to get a variety instead of the same old shopping cart of basic produce.
+I can pull my phone out on grocery day and use the 30+ Staples list when I shop, making sure to get a good variety of food, instead of the same old shopping cart of basic produce.
 Also our garden will provide many of the items on the list as the growing season progresses.
-Lastly do remember this is 30+, so if you eat 35 or even 40 different foods each month, even better!
-For those that would like here is a copy of my,
+Lastly do remember this is 30+, so if you eat 35 or even 40 different foods each week, even better!

 Low Histamine 30+ Pantry Inventory list.